Deepa Sannidhi

-Deepa Sannidhi (born Rahasya) is an Indian actress who mainly appears in Kannada films.
-She made her acting debut in the 2011 film Saarathi.
+Deepa Sannidhi (born Rahasya) is an Indian former actress who mainly appears in Kannada films.
+She made her acting debut in the 2011 film Saarathi, which won her the Suvarna Film Award for Best Female Debut.
+Deepa then went on to star in several successful films in Kannada, also appeared in other languages.

 Personal life

 Rahasya was born in Chikkamagalur district of Karnataka to Shashidhar and Nanda.
 She completed her schooling in Bangalore and is an alumna of St. Aloysius College in Mangalore.

 Career

-Deepa Sannidhi was in her first year in architectural engineering when she received a film offer for Saarathi, and dropped out of college to pursue a career in films.
+Deepa Sannidhi was in her first year in Agriculture engineering when she received a film offer for Saarathi starring Darshan and dropped out of college to pursue a career in films.
 She also has some prior experience in modelling and has completed a one-year course in jewellery designing.
 During her acting career, Deepa simultaneously pursued a degree in English Literature through Distant Education.